Carlos Santana Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The Angels pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Angels have a 4.51 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Angels' 4.52 team ERA ranks 22nd among all league pitching staffs.

-- Angels pitchers combine to give up 116 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Angels pitchers combine to rank 22nd in baseball in home runs given up (120 total, 1.2 per game).

-- In his last appearance -- in relief on Saturday -- the righty threw five innings against the Houston Astros, allowing four earned runs while surrendering five hits.
+- The left-hander last pitched on Sunday against the Houston Astros, when he tossed six innings, allowing four earned runs while giving up five hits.

+- In 17 games this season, the 24-year-old has amassed a 4.42 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.